-If you would like to sw vitch from our plan to: This is what you should do: Another Medicar re • Enroll in the new Medicare health plan. health plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare • Enroll in the new Medicare health plan. health plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicar with a separate plan.
-Medicare prescr drug plan.
+Original Medicare with a separate Enroll in the new Medicare prescription drug plan.
+Medicare prescription drug plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicar without a separa Medicare prescr te Contact Customer Service if you need more drug plan.
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048.
-You will be disenrolled from our plan when your coverage in Original Medicare begins.
+Original Medicare without a separate Medicare prescription • Send us a written request to disenroll.
+Contact Customer Service if you need more information on how to do this. drug plan. • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048. • You will be disenrolled from our plan when your coverage in Original Medicare begins.